 It has three methods to operate with the elements of an iterator, that’s are:

-- hasNext() – Returns true if the iteration have the next elements
+- hasNext() – Returns true if the iteration has the next elements

 - next() – It returns the next elements of the iteration and throws NoSuchElementException when there are no more elements

-- Remove () – This method helps in removing the elements from the iteration.
-This method can be called once per call to the next() method. when you are using this method, you may get two different types of exception that are
+- Remove () – This method helps remove elements from the iteration.
+This method can be called once per call to the next() method. when you are using this method, you may get two different types of exceptions, which are

-UnsupportedOperationException: If the remove operation is not supported by the iterator, in that case, you will get such type of exception.
+UnsupportedOperationException: If the iterator does not support the remove operation, you will get such an exception.

-IllegalStateException: If the next method is not called or the remove method is called once after that, if you try to execute again the remove() method that time, you will get this type of error.
+IllegalStateException: If the next method is not called or the remove method is called once after that, you will get this error if you try to execute the remove() method that time.

 // Java program to demonstrate Iterator import java.util.ArrayList; import java.util.Iterator; public class Test { public static void main(String[] args) { ArrayList al = new ArrayList(); for (int i = 0; i < 10; i++) al.add(i); System.out.println(al); // at beginning itr(cursor) will point to // index just before the first element in al Iterator itr = al.iterator(); // checking the next element availabilty while (itr.hasNext()) { // moving cursor to next element int i = (Integer)itr.next(); // getting even elements one by one System.out.print(i + ” “); // Removing odd elements if (i % 2 != 0) itr.remove(); } System.out.println(); System.out.println(al); } }